-The entry fee must be paid with a check for the amount entitled to ....., or by a bank transfer to ......
+The entry fee must be paid with a check for the amount entitled to, or by a bank transfer to

-- C 6.2 Each entry form is regarded as accepted only when it is acknowledged by the Organizer; the acknowledgement will only be given when the entry fee has been received by the Organizer. - C 6.3 Entry fees include transport to and from hotels, accommodation, all meals and Prize Giving Banquet; for Competitors competition maps per country are also included. - C 6.4 Cancellation of entries is possible before the final entry date without penalty.
+- C 6.2 Each entry form is regarded as accepted only when it is acknowledged by the organizer; the acknowledgement will only be given when the entry fee has been received by the organizer. - C 6.3 Entry fees include transport to and from hotels, accommodation, all meals and Prize Giving banquet; for competitors the competition maps are also included. - C 6.4 Entries may be cancelled before the final entry date without penalty.